A primer on mechanistic inference with differentiable process-based models in Julia

 Our initial predictions are bad, but you’ll likely get even worse predictions in a real-case scenario!

 We’ll use the library Optimization, which is a wrapper library around many optimization libraries in Julia.
 Optimization therefore provides us with many different types of optimizers to find parameters minimizing loss.
-We’ll specifically use the infamous Adam optimizer (187k citations!!!), widely used in ML.
+We’ll specifically use the widely-adopted Adam optimizer, a stochastic gradient descent variant with adaptive learning rates.

 using Optimization